d11wtq/rdo/README.md

 ## Why your ORM so shit?

 RDO provides access to a number of RDBMS's.
-It allows you to query using SQL and issue commands using DDL, as thinly as is necessary.
+It allows you to query using SQL and other things using DDL, as thinly as is necessary.
 It is absolutely not, nor is it trying to be an SQL abstraction layer, an ORM or anything of that nature.
 The intention is to provide a way to allow Ruby developers to write applications that use a database, but don't use an ORM (*scoff!*).